Social work internship jobs in Asheville, NC - 156 jobs

 Primary Function

 The incumbent is responsible for all operational activities of the Social Services program.
-The incumbent is responsible for planning, organizing, directing, coordinating, and managing Social Services activities in order to assure meeting the needs of the client.
+The incumbent is responsible for planning, organizing, directing, coordinating, and managing Social Services activities in order to assure meeting the needs of the member.
 The position also includes case management duties to assure clinically and financially responsible care.
-He/She maintains liaison with other departments, agencies, organizations, and community resources in determining appropriate resource utilization.
+He/she maintains liaison with other departments, agencies, organizations, and community resources in determining appropriate resource utilization.

 Job Description